ResetXPDR/MSFS2020_AutoFPS/README.md

     - Auto OLOD - enabled and VFR 150% of your current MSFS OLOD setting, IFR 100%
     - Pause when MSFS loses focus - disabled, unless using MSFS FG then enabled
 - Expert Settings
-  - Auto Method - FPS Sensitivity generally gives better results and hence is the default.
+  - Auto Method - FPS Sensitivity generally gives the best results for most users and hence is the default.
 Use FPS Tolerance if you experience stuttering issues.
-Use Auto TLOD if you are using an FPS cap and it interferes with setting a suitable target FPS.
+Use Auto TLOD if you want a DynamicLOD-like experience or are using an FPS cap.
     - FPS Sensitivity (v0.4.2 and later) - smaller changes more often.
       - Determines how sensitive the app will be to the variance between your current and target FPS.
       - Also determines the largest TLOD step size you will see, being double the FPS sensitivity number.